Sign Up

 Those who have never been awarded an SHA grant are eligible for any amount (minimum grant award amounts may apply) up to the maximum.

 As stated above, any unused portion of the full grant may be available to apply for (you will need to re-apply for the program each time) in consecutive years.
-While the VA may adjust the amount of the grant maximum award each year, you are offered grants “up to the current total maximum amount for the last year you use the grant.”
+While the VA may adjust the amount of the grant maximum award each year, you are offered grants up to the current total maximum amount for the last year you use the grant.

-How To Apply For SHA Grants
+How To Apply for an SHA Grant

 You must send the completed application to your nearest VA Regional Loan Center.